-11 Ultimate Japanese Kanji Flashcard Resources to Kick Your Kanji Up a Notch
+11 Best Japanese Kanji Flashcard Resources

+Unlike written English, which uses a mere 24 letters, kanji is made up of 2,000 commonly used characters.
 While many Japanese language learners opt to focus on speaking skills, eventually you’re going to have to master kanji to claim complete Japanese fluency.

 The most efficient method is with kanji flashcards.
-I’ll take you through the best kanji flashcards around–both digital and physical–so you’ll be a major step closer to being able to read Japanese!
+I’ll take you through the best kanji flashcards around–both digital and physical–so you’ll be a major step closer to being able to read Japanese.

 Digital Kanji Flashcards

-1. Kanji Cards
+Kanji Cards

 Kanji Cards offers you several free-to-download PDFs of kanji flashcards.
 You have the option to download the PDF with or without stroke order diagrams.